List of music considered the worst: 1960s–1970s

 The Shaggs were formed in 1965 by the teenage sisters Dorothy, Betty and Helen Wiggin.
 Though they had no interest in becoming musicians, they were forced to write, rehearse and record an album by their father, who believed that his mother had predicted their rise to fame.
 They composed bizarre songs with untuned guitars, erratic time signatures, disconnected rhythms, wandering melodies and rudimentary lyrics about pets and families.
-The journalist Irwin Chusid noted that many listeners wondered if their album Philosophy of the World was the worst ever recorded, including the Rolling Stone writer Chris Conelly.
+Many listeners wondered if their album Philosophy of the World was the worst ever recorded, including the Rolling Stone writer Chris Conelly.
+In a 1999 profile for The New Yorker, Susan Orlean wrote that "depending on whom you ask, the Shaggs were either the best band of all time or the worst".
 In 2022, Vice wrote that the Shaggs were the "best worst band of all time", and a 2025 Guardian article described them as "the world's worst band".
+In 2026, The Times called Philosophy of the World the worst album of all time.